The Milford Melodies

 The Milford Melodies choir runs every Friday lunchtime and is regularly attended by over 20 children.
 They enjoy singing a variety of songs; with current favourites including “A Million Dreams” and “This is Me” from The Greatest Showman.
 The Milford Melodies regularly sing at Clifton View Care Home and love getting the residents involved with the songs.
 They also like performing at events in school and always look forward to learning new songs.

 Children in KS2 have the opportunity to learn guitar.
 Guitar lessons take place on Monday and Wednesday afternoons and children have the chance to develop their instrumental skills across the term.
 The children have access to a wide variety of music from Ed Sheeran’s “Shape of You” (a firm favourite), to more traditional repertoire.
 They get a chance to show off their skills at an annual school concert, which takes place during assembly time.

-Children who learn guitar have the option to attend Area Band.
+Children (in Year 4 or above) who learn guitar, have the option to attend Area Band.
 Area Band is run by Nottingham Music Hub and runs every Monday night during term time at The Nottingham Emmanuel School.
 It gives the children a chance to perform as part of a larger group with children from other local schools and helps them to develop their listening skills and musicianship.
 The children also get the chance to perform in a concert at the end of every term.
-These are often at large venues, and most recently musicians from Milford performed in a concert at The Royal Concert Hall with over 800 school children from across Nottingham.
+These are often at large venues.
+For example, recently musicians from Milford performed in a concert at The Royal Concert Hall with over 800 school children from across Nottingham.
 The children have also performed more locally in venues such as Holy Trinity Church.

 The Royal Project